colabottles/toddl/posts/conferences-and-alcohol.md

 I have been sober for over nine years.
 During that time, I have wanted to crawl out of my skin, wanted to drink, been in places I have no right to be in, tested my limits, and much, much more.
 So why am I telling you all this, person who is reading this?

 I've been putting myself out there in the public eye for over a year now.
 Close to two years.
 I needed things to do to keep me busy during the pandemic.
 Which is still going on, if we haven't noticed.
 I can tell you that it is the toughest thing I have ever had to do.
-Getiing sober.
+Getting sober.
 Staying sober.
 It has gotten easier over the last couple of years.
 I have put in a lot of work doing it, but lately, I have been slipping back into old habits.

 By "lately" I mean, the past year.
 I was (and to some people still am) a horrible person.
 The worst of the worst short of doing time in a prison or jail or committing any heinous crimes or doing anything that would be dconsidered "evil" (again, some may protest that).